Waiting game: An extended look at how we queue

 When we face uncertainty as to how to behave in a line, we are forced into a mental stress that Larson calls "queue calculus."
 Some cultures have a natural aversion to this type of guesswork, such as Japan, where queues are meticulously signposted and most stations have colored patterns on platforms that indicate how to line up for upcoming trains.

-Commuters line up on color coded platforms at Shinagawa statsion, Tokyo.
+Commuters line up on color coded platforms at Shinagawa station, Tokyo.
 Credit: Craig Ferguson/LightRocket/LightRocket via Getty Images

 In Latin countries, it's customary upon entering a waiting group to just ask who had been the last to arrive to know when your turn was up.
 Britain has such a stereotypical affinity for queuing that when a Brit stands still, the saying goes, they're forming a queue of one.
 In parts of Asia, people often tend to huddle more or less chaotically around a service point.